zhgzhg/TinyDI/README.md

 /** The entrypoint of the Java app, and also in this example of the dependency injected app too. */
 @Supervised
-public class Main implements Entrypoint {
+public class Main implements EntryPoint {

   public static void main(String[] args) {

     TinyDI.config()
       .basePackages(Main.class.getPackageName())
       .configure()